asimons04/tesseract/docs/CustomYoutubeFrontends.md

 The internal list of Piped and Invidious instances is populated from their respective recommended instances list.
 If needed, you can provide your own list of custom instances by setting the appropriate environment variables in the docker-compose file.

 **Notes**:
-1. The custom instances defined by admins will be available to everyone.
-Users can now, as of v1.4.0, provide their own custom instances in the app settings.
+The custom instances defined by admins will only be used for detection of Invidius/Piped links.
+As of 1.4.20, and due to Google's war against alternate YouTube frontends and many of the public instances being broken, if a user wants to use an alternate YT frontend, they **must** define their own in the app settings.
-1. Invidious instance list is used to detect Invidious links as well as select a YouTube frontend.

 ## Environment Variables